woodycal/pico-secure-delivery-box/README.md

 Please note I'm not professional programmer so if my code looks beginner it's because it is!.
 Designed to be simple and easy to understand with alot options to add to it.

-##Item list:
+## Item list:

-Pico w or Pico 2w (Needs WiFi)
+### Pico w or Pico 2w (Needs WiFi)
-2 relay modules
+### 2 relay modules
-1 SW 420 vibration sensor
+### 1 SW 420 vibration sensor
-1 BME 280 Temperature, Pressure, Humidity sensor
+### 1 BME 280 Temperature, Pressure, Humidity sensor
-2 Magnetic Door Contact Reed Switchs
+### 2 Magnetic Door Contact Reed Switchs
-1 Electric Drop Bolt Lock
+### 1 Electric Drop Bolt Lock
-12v siren
+### 12v siren
-12v battery
+### 12v battery

 Software: Micropython version 1.25.0 (https://micropython.org/resources/firmware/RPI_PICO2_W-20250119-v1.25.0-preview.217.gb4f53a0e5.uf2) and thonny for uploading the following files to Pico (main.py and bme280.py)

-##INSTRUCTIONS
+## INSTRUCTIONS

 Before you upload main.py make sure you change in main.py the WiFi credentials to your home network ssid and password and any variations in the pin outs etc.

-###The modes
+## The Modes

-ARMED: This mode arms the box which locks it and goes into protection mode so if either box sensors tripped or their is a maximum of 6 vibrations counted this will activate the siren.
+### ARMED: This mode arms the box which locks it and goes into protection mode so if either box sensors tripped or their is a maximum of 6 vibrations counted this will activate the siren.

-DISARMED: This mode deactivates all sensors as well as releasing the lock to open the box.
+### DISARMED: This mode deactivates all sensors as well as releasing the lock to open the box.

-DROPOFFMODE: This mode starts off unlocked but once the box sensor is tripped (box opened) it starts a countdown 3 mins after which it goes into armed mode so locks the box and activates sensors/vibration sensor. if either are tripped siren activates.
+### DROPOFFMODE: This mode starts off unlocked but once the box sensor is tripped (box opened) it starts a countdown 3 mins after which it goes into armed mode so locks the box and activates sensors/vibration sensor. if either are tripped siren activates.

-How to control the box
+## How to control the box

 The box is all done from your local network so you will have to find out it's IP address on your home network then in a browser type that address to access it.
 Please make sure you fix the IP address vie your router so static not dynamic.